Kiprov/Utilities/ESDS/README.md

+# Emergency Self Destruct System
-This is a port of ESDS by jnp(@jnprge).
+A port of an ESDS script by jnp(@jnprge).
 Go check him out!